TrebledJ/musescore-todo-list/README.md

 In short this plugin helps you:

-* Organise your composition workflow.
+* Organise your score editing workflow.
 * Find `TODO`s and `FIXME`s easily.
 * Navigate to the points of trouble without hassle—well, except having to insert text at said points in the first place.

-In software development, todos are commonly added into source code as reminders to the poor developers toiling away writing code.
-Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find oneself lost in a sea of todos.
+In software development, todos are commonly added to source code as reminders to the poor developers toiling away writing code.
+Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find oneself lost in a sea of todos, struggling to remember what one wanted to change in a particular measure.

 Examples of todos: